 Deep and meaningful relationships are important at every stage of life.
 However, these connections can become especially crucial in the senior years.
-The Oakville, ON, senior care experts at Home Care Assistance discuss 5 reasons why your elderly loved one should maintain strong friendships.
+The Oakville home care experts at Home Care Assistance discuss 5 reasons why your elderly loved one should maintain strong friendships.

 1. Gain a Sense of Purpose

 Friendships can give seniors a sense of purpose, especially if their ability to engage in long-cherished activities starts to wane.
 Seniors who remain socially engaged tend to age far more successfully than those who do not.
 This is largely attributed to the sense of value elderly people gain from having other people in their lives who need and appreciate them.